 First up in our examples of Irish lesbian trailblazers is the feminist and lesbian activist, Ailbhe Smyth.

 The intrepid Una Mullally is an award-winning journalist, an author and a broadcaster.
-She writes columns for the Irish Times covering areas such as Irish and global politics, social justice issues, LGBT+ rights issues, feminism and technology.
-She was named Journalist of the Year (2015) at the Irish GALAS LGBT Awards, and the Foy-Zappone Award (2016) from University College Dublin.
+She writes columns for the Irish Times covering areas such as Irish and global politics, social justice issues, LGBTQ+ rights issues, feminism and technology.
+She was named Journalist of the Year (2015) at the Irish GALAS LGBTQ+ Awards, and the Foy-Zappone Award (2016) from University College Dublin.

 Her first book, In The Name Of Love, was a critically acclaimed oral history of the movement for marriage equality in Ireland.
 She was also the editor of Repeal the 8th – an anthology of writings about reproductive rights in Ireland.
 On the podcast front, Una co-founded the award-winning Irish Times Women’s Podcast and is the co-host of the hugely popular United Ireland podcast.

 No list of Irish lesbian trailblazers would be respectable without the inclusion of Izzy Kamikaze.
-A veteran LGBT+ Irish activist working tirelessly for the community across four decades, she was profiled in last years Dublin Pride Guide.
+A veteran LGBTQ+ Irish activist working tirelessly for the community across four decades, she was profiled in the 2019 Dublin Pride Guide.
 Celebrating the theme of Rainbow Revolution, the guide revisited 50 moments of LGBT+ change and progress since Stonewall.

 Izzy Kamikaze is that rare breed of political animal: a fierce lesbian and civil rights activist who came of age in the turbulent 1980’s, embracing intersectionality in her political ideology decades before it became a post-millennial thing.
 More pertinently, she’s lived to tell the tale and still has fire in her belly.